But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 Hooray!
 It's opposite day.
 Linked lists go the opposite way today.

-Write a function for reversing a linked list.
+Write a method for reversing a linked list.
 Do it in place.

-Your function will have one input: the head of the list.
+Your method will have one input: the head of the list.

-Your function should return the new head of the list.
+Your method should return the new head of the list.

 Here's a sample linked list node class: